Burnaby North Scholarships

 To be considered for the award the student should:

-• for athletics – involved in school or community as a player, manager or other contributing role
+• for performing arts – involved in school or community as a performer or a supporting role

 • have demonstrated having a positive influence in the school or community through community service or volunteer work and through dedication and hard work